SaadBazaz/duc-installer/README.md

 Script for installing No-IP on linux.

-For using it, just download duc.sh and set the proper permissions:
+For using it, just download this repo as a ZIP and extract the contents (or clone with Git), and open the folder in a Terminal.

+Then set the proper permissions:

 ```$ sudo chmod a+x duc.sh```